ansible/ansible/docsite/rst/playbooks2.rst

 checkout.

 The basic idea is to use Ansible to set up a remote copy of ansible on each managed node, each set to run via cron and update playbook source via git.
-This interverts the default push architecture of ansible into a pull architecture, which has near-limitless scaling potential.
+This inverts the default push architecture of ansible into a pull architecture, which has near-limitless scaling potential.
 The setup playbook can be tuned to change the cron frequency, logging locations, and parameters to ansible-pull.